 ServiceRadar Introduction

-ServiceRadar is a distributed network monitoring system designed for infrastructure and services in hard-to-reach places or constrained environments.
-It provides real-time monitoring of internal services with cloud-based alerting capabilities, ensuring you stay informed even during network or power outages.
+ServiceRadar is an IT operations and network management platform with built-in observability and security analytics.
+It is designed to monitor infrastructure and services in hard-to-reach places and constrained environments, with cloud-based alerting so you stay informed even during network or power outages.

 What is ServiceRadar?